-Stumbling can have a variety of causes, from too-long toes to failing vision.
+Equine stumbling can have a variety of causes, from too-long toes to failing vision.
 A full physical examination may reveal the most likely cause.
 In some cases, hind-end “stumbles” are actually sticking patellas.
 The treatment in these cases is more exercise to strengthen the area.
 In addition, your veterinarian can also work with your farrier if a different trimming schedule or technique is part of the solution

 You may hear that a stumbling horse is “not paying attention” or “lazy,” but the reality is most horses don’t want to stumble.
 A single stumble may indeed be inattention, but repeated stumbles most likely aren’t a behavior or training problem.